jackyzha0/jackyzha0.github.io/content/thoughts/Network Theory.md

 - seed
 ---

+> Whenever nature seeks robustness, it resorts to networks.

 The [[thoughts/Internet|internet]] played a huge role in developing network theory with over a trillion documents $N \approx 10^{12}$

 ## Power Laws and Scale-Free Networks